PARSONS CEMETERY RULES AND REGULATIONS

 1. Purchasing of lots, and issuing of deeds for those spaces, gives the buyer the right to be buried in those spaces.
 At no time is the buyer the owner of the property.

 2. If for any reason the buyer wishes to transfer the lot’s deed to someone else, a new deed will be issued.
 This must be done through an appointment with the Cemetery Manager, and the changes made part of Parsons Cemetery’s permanent records.
+There is a fee for transferring a deed.

 3. Transfer of cemetery property and issuance of deeds must be scheduled during our regular business hours.
 Deeds are processed within 30 days of transfer, or when the account is paid in full.